Stephen Covey: The 7 Habits of Highly Effective People

 The 7 Habits of Highly Effective People, Covey's best-known book, has sold more than 20 million copies worldwide since its first publication in 1989.
 The audio version became the first non-fiction audio-book in U.S. publishing history to sell more than one million copies.
 Covey argues against what he calls "The Personality Ethic", something he sees as prevalent in many modern self-help books.
 He promotes what he labels "The Character Ethic": aligning one's values with so-called "universal and timeless" principles.
 Covey adamantly refuses to conflate principles and values; he sees principles as external natural laws, while values remain internal and subjective.
 Covey proclaims that values govern people's behavior, but principles ultimately determine the consequences.
 Covey presents his teachings in a series of habits, manifesting as a progression from dependence via independence to interdependence.

 The 8th Habit

 Covey's 2004 book The 8th Habit: From Effectiveness to Greatness was published by Free Press, an imprint of Simon & Schuster.
 It is the sequel to The 7 Habits.
 Covey posits that effectiveness does not suffice in what he calls "The Knowledge Worker Age".
-He says that "[t]he challenges and complexity we face today are of a different order of magnitude."
+He says that "the challenges and complexity we face today are of a different order of magnitude."
 The 8th habit essentially urges: "Find your voice and inspire others to find theirs."